 If you only have a couple of hours but you want a trail that delivers a workout with a view, choose the Tamarack Trail Viewpoint.
-It will take you between 2 – 3 hours to cover the 4 kilometres with an elevation gain of 300 metres.
+It will take you between 2 – 3 hours to cover the 4 km with an elevation gain of 300 m.

 The beginning of the Tamarack Trail is shared with the Lazy Lizard trail.
 It starts off flat and easy as it travels through beautiful old-growth forest.
 Then it begins climbing – reaching a steep section near the viewpoint where a set of steep wooden steps have been added.
 We startled a grouse through here – and it in turn startled us, causing us to jump.

 From the top of the stairs, it’s a short walk to the viewpoint.
 Park yourself on the bench and enjoy the views to the lodge below and the Spineback and Goldilocks Trail across the way.

 After hiking if you’re a guest at the lodge

 Forget that closed in sauna feeling.
 You won’t find it at Island.
 Instead, every sauna – and there’s one in every lodge, offers a fantastic view out the window.
 It’s a great way to relax and soothe those tired muscles.
 Just be sure to ask the front desk to fire one up for you ahead of time.